Eng Tow: Art

 Tow is predominantly known for her textile paintings or “cloth reliefs”.
 Her cloth piece White on White (1983) was part of a travelling exhibition in the United States in 1991, considered by The Washington Times as a work that represented a modest reinvention of conventional art media.
+Tow’s early textile practice was also presented in the regional ASEAN exhibitions in 1982.
 While Tow's early career revolves around textiles, she started developing an interest in printmaking and papermaking in the 1980s with her works since then revealing an interdisciplinary approach that incorporates mixed media.